jaantollander/masters-thesis/content/30_monitoring.md

 ```

 Finally, the monitoring client composes a message of the data by listing the individual data structures in a JSON array and sends it to the ingest server via *Hypertext Transfer Protocol (HTTP)*.
-Our implementation used the *InfluxDB line protocol* for communication because we designed the code initially for InfluxDB.
-Due to the scaling problem, we use TimescaleDB and suggest using JSON for communication instead.

 ## Ingest server
-The ingest server is responsible for maintaining a connection to the database and listening to the messages from the monitoring clients, parsing them, and inserting the data into the time series database.
+The ingest server is responsible for maintaining a connection to the database, listening to the monitoring clients' messages, and parsing them.
-Optionally, we can use the concatenated string of target and entry identifier (`<target>:<entry_id>`) as the time series identifier.
-It is optional since we can identify individual time series from the metadata alone.
-However, it might reduce ambiguity about identifying an individual time series.
+The server creates an insert statement for every message and sends it into the time series database to add the data.

 We did not explicitly set a time series identifier.
 Instead, we identified different time series as distinct tuples of the target, node name, job ID, and user ID.